-STEPS IN SERMON PREPARATION
+STEPS IN BIBLE TEACHING PREPARATION

 - 1. Pray! - 2.
-Read the text several times in English - 3.
-Translate the text from Greek or Hebrew - 4.
-Observation make notes about what you observe re: people, plan, purpose of text - 5.
-Investigation of the background of the text - 6.
+Read the text several times in English. - 3.
+Translate the text from Greek or Hebrew if you can. - 4.
+Observation make notes about what you observe re: people, plan, purpose of text, etc. - 5.
+Investigation of the background of the text. - 6.
 Interpretation Linguistic, Grammatical/Syntactical, Lexical, Doctrinal, etc. - 7.
-Outline the text - 8.
-Determine the Central Idea of the Text (CIT) - 9.
-State the CIT in Proposition form: Subject and Complement - 10.
-Determine the specific objectives for the sermon - 11.
-Develop the sermon outline (preaching points) - 12.
-Write out the conclusion - 13.
-Write out the introduction - 14.
-Write out the body including illustrations and applications - 15.
-Memorize it by reading it, rehearsing it in your mind, rehearse it verbally, etc.
+Outline the text. - 8.
+Determine the Main Idea of the Text (MIT). - 9.
+State the MIT in Proposition Form: Subject and Complement. - 10.
+Determine the specific objectives for the teaching. - 11.
+Develop the teaching outline (teaching points). - 12.
+Write out the conclusion of your teaching. - 13.
+Write out the introduction of your teaching. - 14.
+Write out the body including illustrations and applications.